 Failure to contribute to the household, especially if combined with a refusal to leave the home, and/or verbal, emotional and psychological abuse, can be considered to be family violence, for which there are remedies.
 If abuse is occurring, of whatever sort, it may be possible to obtain an intervention order that excludes and removes the adult child from the house or allows the adult child to remain in the house but protects the older person from family violence and abuse.

-If an adult child refuses to leave the home after being requested to do so by the older person, and the older person does not wish to apply for a A court order made to protect a family member from violence, intimidation or harassment by restraining a person from harmful or annoying conduct towards that family member.
-See also intervention order., there are other options available to the older person depending on the circumstances.
+If an adult child refuses to leave the home after being requested to do so by the older person, and the older person does not wish to apply for a family violence intervention order, there are other options available to the older person depending on the circumstances.
 These options require careful assessment of any safety risks to the older person while they are under the same roof as the adult child.

-If the circumstances support that there is a A document that sets out an agreement between a landlord and a tenant for the renting out of property, or for the use of other personal property such as a car. or sublease arrangement with the older person as the landlord (e.g. rent is being paid), there may be an option to issue a Notice to Vacate in accordance with the Residential Tenancies Act 1997 (Vic).
-If the circumstances support that there is no lease or sublease arrangement, but rather a licence to reside (e.g. no rent is being paid, no exclusive (1) Having control over property.
-Possession is not the same as ownership.
-For example, a bicycle you have borrowed from a friend is in your possession but you do not own it.
-(2) Having illegal drugs on your person or property.), there is the option to revoke the licence to reside.
-This is done via a letter to the adult child, which provides notice of which date they must leave.
-Their presence after this date constitutes (1) Going onto someone’s land without permission.
-(2) Trespass to goods is wrongful interference with someone’s personal property, for example doing something that harms someone’s computer.
-(3) Trespass to the person is doing something that interferes with a person’s body without their permission, for example giving a very drunk person a tattoo..
+If the circumstances support that there is a lease or sublease arrangement with the older person as the landlord (e.g. rent is being paid), there may be an option to issue a Notice to Vacate in accordance with the Residential Tenancies Act 1997 (Vic).
+If the circumstances support that there is no lease or sublease arrangement, but rather a licence to reside (e.g. no rent is being paid, no exclusive possession), there is the option to revoke the licence to reside.
+This is done via a letter to the adult child, which provides notice of the date by which they must leave.
+Their presence after this date constitutes trespass.